This is our first fat bomb recipe: delicious keto chocolate peanut butter fat bombs. Super easy with only three

 But when I started to finish my first fat bomb recipe attempt with chocolate ganache, I had a moment of epiphany.
 I was looking at my kitchen top and realized that coconut oil is really not the best ingredient when using it in the middle of a heatwave (it's been a hot summer over here).

-These keto chocolate peanut butter bombs won’t melt in room temperature!
+These keto chocolate peanut butter bombs won't melt at room temperature!

 The reason is pretty simple.
 Coconut oil turns to liquid when the temperature reaches approximately 76°F (24°C).
 Why would I want to use such an ingredient if I'm looking for a practical solution for my fat bombs?
 I planned to make something useful that I could even take out to the office and eat before I hit the gym.
 Liquid coconut oil all over my hands and desk doesn't fit into "something practical and useful."

 We've made a little experiment which has shown that in room temperature, keto chocolate peanut butter fat bombs made with coconut oil instead of cocoa butter, will melt in only 15 minutes!
 They will literally turn into liquid right before your eyes!
 Contrary, the fat bombs made with cocoa butter will remain firm and keep the shape.

 Besides, to be totally honest, I don't like to mix peanut butter with coconut oil.
 I love both ingredients individually, but mixing them together always makes me think - what the heck is this?
 Am I eating peanuts or coconut?
 The flavor of coconut is just too strong and simply overruns peanuts.
 But that's just my preference.
 If you like the combination, go for it!

 Therefore, I grabbed the most useful and the most underused ingredient in the keto kitchen.
 Cocoa butter.

 What is cocoa butter?